-placing a lot of emphasis on structure and symatics.
-I don't think it will turn out for any greater clarification for the bar or the cractitioner and if I were doing it I would make such changes as I felt should be made and call it a day.
+Prof. Moore: I don't care one way or the other.
+I think you are placing a let of emphasis on structure and symatics.
+I don't think it will turn out for any greater clarification for the bar or the practitioner and if I were doing it I would make such changes as I felt should be made and call it a day.
 As far as I am personally concerned I ion't care one way or the other.

-Prof. Tright.
-Like 11's arrangement.
-Do total 11 we sort out cost as John suggests that it will be very substantial. . .
-The costs of volumes.
-The do not sto.
-To research.
-Toward we should give serious trought to care toward and an extense of make changes because they seem logical.
+Prof. oright.
+Like lis arrangement.
+Do tous if we sort out cost as John suggests that is will be very substantial. . . re costs of volumes.
+The computies in research.
+South we should give serious trought to cost to the arrictore of make changes because they seen logical.

-are need to be a limited to the transfer of the cone, the time to be a limited to the cone, the time to be a limited to the cone, the time additional research which would be required in every case to go back and pick up whole case and analyze with regard to interpretation of rule, the bar becomes accustomed to this from law school on and when things are changed it takes another generation to become accustomed to it.
+indication in the second device effect and argument in the second of transfer of indication of the second the second the second the second the second device it is a second device effect and additional research which would be required in every case to go back and pick up whole case and analyze with regard to interpretation of rule, the bar becomes accustomed to this from law school on and when things are changed it takes another generation to become accustomed to it.
 I don't think we can make this, and I think Mr. Frank's suggestion to proceed to discuss the substance of the proposals is a good one.
 And then the Committee will acquire a feeling or sense of whether this rearrangement is compelling in that it will assist the bar.
 The bar fears shifting of material in the rules.
 Prof. Elliott: Not persuaded by Bert's argument.
 Every time the state consolidates or revises a statute the same thing happens.
 References to old statutes have to be checked.
 I feel no compunction about changing this.

-Mr. Oberdorfer: I suppose the sense of the group was that you should attempt to comply with Mr. Jenner's idea of avoiding any structural changes and just do an editing job.
+Mr. Oberdorfer: I suppose the sense of thegroup was that you should attempt to comply with Mr. Jenner's idea of avoiding any structural changes and just do an editing job.
 Has this been attempted and, if so, would it be feasible?